-bitStringMatch MATCHING-RULE ::= { SYNTAX BIT STRING ID id-mr-bitStringMatch }
+bitStringMatch MATCHING-RULE ::= { SYNTAX BIT STRING

+ID id-mr-bitStringMatch }

 The rule returns TRUE if the attribute value has the same number of bits as the presented value and the bits match on a bitwise basis.
+If the attribute syntax is defined with a NamedBitList, trailing zero bits in the attribute value and presented value are ignored.

-6.2.5 Octet String Match
+7.2.5 Octet String Match